AgafonovVadim/ChordClassifier-AudioDL/README.md

 2. Place the dataset in the `data/` directory.
 3. Update the file paths in the preprocessing scripts as needed.

+Or just use jupyter file - everything is already ready inside!
 ## Usage

 ## Directory Structure